tr3buchet/vimgitgrep/README.md

 ```

 # configure
-put something similar to the following in your `.vimrc`
+put something similar to the following in your `.vimrc`, using whatever keys make you happy
 ```
 nmap <silent> <F2> :call Gr3p()<cr>
 nmap <silent> <F3> :call GitGr3p(0)<cr>